This page last modified 01/2/17

 Event 748: 10K Out and Back from Lock 38 to the Antietam Creek Aqueduct features beautiful river vistas, lock 38, view the Shepherdstown bluffs and Packhorse Ford.
 Segment 5, 17K, from Noland's Ferry to Brunswick features a view of Furnace Mountain and, with a brief detour across the pivot bridge, the Victorian train station in Point of Rocks.
 Segment 6, 16K, from Brunswick to Dargan Bend features a gap through South Mountain ridge (the divide between Maryland's Frederick and Washington counties), 6 locks, and the opportunity for short detour into historic Harpers Ferry.
 Segment 7, 13K, from Dargan Bend to Lock 38 features the Antietam Creek Aqueduct.
 Segment 8, 20K, from Lock 38 to Big Slackwater features cliffs with caves, and Dam 4.
 All segments feature abundant wildlife and wonderful scenery.

 Event 749: 10K Out and Back from Fort Frederick (State Park) features the elegantly restored stone walls of Fort Frederick and the Big Pool canal area.
-Segment 9, 19K, from McMahon's Mill to Williamsport features cliffs and caves along Big Slackwater, and the Visitor's Center in Williamsport.
+Segment 9, 25K, from Dam 4 to Williamsport features cliffs and caves along Big Slackwater, McMahon's Mill and the Visitor's Center in Williamsport.
 Segment 10, 20K, from Williamsport to Fort Frederick features the National Park Service visitor's Center in Williamsport, Conococheague Aqueduct, Dam 5, and the handsome Fort Frederick.
 Segment 11, 19K, from Fort Frederick to Hancock features Fort Frederick, Big Pool, and Licking Creek Aqueduct.
 Segment 12, 27K, from Hancock to Little Orleans features interesting rock faces and beautiful views as the canal enters "The Endless Mountains".
 All segments feature abundant wildlife and wonderful scenery.
-Note: Parking at McMahons Mill may be a problem due to towpath reconstruction down river during 2012.
-Check with POC for current status.

 Event 753: 10K out and back from Paw Paw features the remarkable Paw Paw canal tunnel.
 Almost a mile long, this engineering marvel is well worth seeing.
 Bring a flashlight.
 10K out and back from Little Orleans features the 15 Mile Creek Aqueduct.
 Segment 13, 24K, from Little Orleans to Paw Paw features interesting scenery as the tow path runs beside Green Ridge State Forest and passes through the Paw Paw tunnel.
 Segment 14, 17K, from Paw Paw to Oldtown features Town Creek Aqueduct, and a nicely restored lock and lock house at Oldtown.
 Possible short side trips include the Potomac Forks at mile 164.8 and the low water toll bridge in Oldtown.
 Segment 15, 14K, from Oldtown to North Branch features 5 locks and some interesting vistas.
 Segment 16, 15K, from North Branch to Cumberland features the Evitts Creek Aqueduct and the canal terminus at Cumberland with its full size canal boat, the historic Western Maryland Railroad Station, and the excellent Park Service Visitor's Center.
 All segments feature abundant wildlife and wonderful scenery.

-Trail Rating: All segments are rated 1B and are on mostly flat, natural surfaces along the towpath except for a detour which will be in place during at least part of 2012 on the segment from Carderock to Great Falls.
-This detour has a hill and some stairs which will make the rating 2B.
-Individual sections of the towpath may have a rough surface due to erosion caused by wet weather.
+Trail Rating: All segments are rated 1B and are on mostly flat, natural surfaces along the towpath may have a rough surface due to erosion caused by wet weather but these are far and few between as the NPS does a good job maintaining the towpath.
 Strollers may have difficulty in places.
 Wheelchair users should contact the POC for segment specific information.

 Start/Finish Times/Conditions: The towpath is accessible every day of the year.
 Only during periods of flooding and heavy snowfall would access be restricted.
 If in doubt, call the National Park Service (NPS) for park opening information.
 You may walk on the towpath only from dawn to dusk.
 Camping is available in designated areas; get info from the NPS.
 Leave yourself enough time to complete your walk before dusk.
 Pets must be leashed.
 Please clean up after them.
 The towpath is a trash-free park where you must carry out your refuse.